atteneder/glTF-test-models/RootNodeCount/README.md

 Animation clips are global, but assigned to nodes in glTF.
 Some animation systems assign an animation system/component per scene though.
 An animation clip might not be valid on all scenes, so this might cause problems.
 The `AllScenes.gltf` allows you to test this.

-## License Information
+## Legal

+Model: *Root Node Count*

+Attribution notice for the files directly associated with the above-referenced model in this directory tree, including all text, image and binary files.

-(C) 2022, Andreas Atteneder.
-CC-BY 4.0 International https://creativecommons.org/licenses/by/4.0/.
+&copy; 2022, Andreas Atteneder.
+CC-BY 4.0 International <https://creativecommons.org/licenses/by/4.0/>.